waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Conclusion:** Hypothesis is FALSE.

 # Radio Tower Clues
-- A Teacher on 2F mentioned that lullabies on the radio may make POKéMON sleep.
+- A Teacher on 2F mentioned that lullabies on the radio may make POKéMON sleep.</details>